Site icon Sancerres at Sunset

 As of this writing, there are 16 Smithsonian museums open in Washington.
 All are free of charge to explore, but two currently require timed-entry passes; there are also ticket fees for certain special exhibitions.

 You won’t be able to explore them fully in a single visit.
 I’ve lived in the Washington area off and on since college, and I haven’t been able to explore them fully.
 I recommend that you plan on visiting one or two buildings per day of your visit.
+The purpose of this post is to help you navigate the Smithsonian’s highlights, choose the best museums for you, and make the most of your time.

 As of this writing, the Smithsonian Institution Building, known as the Castle, is closed for renovations, including the Visitor Center.
 You may plan your explorations using the Smithsonian’s Virtual Visitor Center.